kangarko/docs/docs/bans/proxy/index.md

 # :simple-traefikproxy: Proxy

-## Currently supported proxies:

-!!! todo "Remember to replace the example links with the actual links!"

-* Bungee - Install [Bans-Bungee](#) on your proxy and keep **Bans** on Bukkit servers.
-* Velocity - Install [Bans-Velocity](#) on your proxy and keep **Bans** on Bukkit servers.

-## Requirements

-* MySQL database

 ## 1. Install Proxy Addons

 Keep **Bans** on your Bukkit servers and install our addons on proxy from above.

+* BungeeControl - Install Bans-Bungee.
+* Velocity - Install Bans-Velocity.

 ## 2. Enable MySQL

 We require a database connection to synchronize data between your network effectively.

-a.
-Enable database in `settings.yml` inside plugins/Bans-Plugin folder. b.
-Enable network in `Settings.yml` inside plugins/Bans-Plugin folder. c.
-Change "Server_Name" in the section called `Proxy` to be unique for each server (see below).
+- A. Enable database in `settings.yml` inside plugins/Bans folder.
+- B. Enable network in `Settings.yml` inside plugins/Bans folder.
+- C. Change "Server_Name" in the section called `Proxy` to be unique for each server (see below).

 ## 3. Link Your Server Name

 Ensure that your server name on proxy equals to the "Server_Name" key from step 2c.

-Example for BungeeCord's config.yml:
+Where to find server name in BungeeCord's config.yml:

 ![BungeeCord config.ym](../../assets/bans/bungeecord-config.png)

-Example for Velocity's velocity.toml:
+Where to find server name in Velocity's velocity.toml:

 ![Velocity config.yml](../../assets/bans/velocity-config.png)